adrian2793/hydrogen/docs/readme.md

 > Run a NodeJS Server to send and receive messages with the Hydrogen ChatBot

 1. Visit the [Twitch Developer Console](https://dev.twitch.tv/console)
+2. Switch to the `Extensions` Tab
+3. Tap on `Add` to add an Application

 #### Extension Configuration